 Local and "Zonal" Times

 In the mid-1800s the use of locally measured and defined time on Earth was gradually supplanted by the use of time zones in order to facilitate standardization of railroad schedules and, to a lesser extent, of recording scientific observations.
-This process culminated in 1884 in an international conference which created the global system of time zones and specified the longitude of Greenwich as the prime meridian.
-Each zone is approximately 15° wide, the exact width and shape being subject to political boundaries and significant geographic features, and within each clocks are referenced to the same hour.
+This process culminated in 1884 in an international conference that created the global system of time zones and specified the longitude of Greenwich as the prime meridian.
+Each zone is approximately 15° wide, the exact width and shape subject to political boundaries and significant geographic features.
+Within each, zone clocks are referenced to the same hour.

 Mars Sol Date (MSD)

 Although numerous month-year calendars have been proposed for Mars, we have not attempted to support any of these as a feature of Mars24.
 We have, however, included in the Mars24 displays the "Mars Sol Date" (MSD) defined by AM2000.
 This represents a sequential count of Mars solar days elapsed since 1873 December 29 at approximately Greenwich noon (Julian Date 2405522.0).
 This epoch was prior to the great 1877 perihelic opposition of Mars and precedes nearly all detailed observations of temporal changes on the planet.
 It corresponds to a Mars Ls of 277°, approximately the same planetocentric solar longitude as that for the Earth on the same date.
 MSD 44796.0 is approximately coincident with 2000 January 6.0, at a near-coincidence of prime meridian midnights on the two planets and a repetition of Mars Ls = 277°.
 The period 44796 sols also represents a near commensurability of 126 Julian years and 67 Mars tropical revolutions.
 In principle, the MSD could be used as a coherent sol-date reference for a variety of Mars missions.